Lewis Cotlow

-Lewis Cotlow (born February 5, 1898 – died 1987) was an American explorer, writer, filmmaker, and fellow of the Royal Geographical Society.
+Lewis Cotlow (February 5, 1898 – 1987) was an American explorer, writer, filmmaker, and fellow of the Royal Geographical Society.

 Biography

+He was born to Nathaniel Cotlow and Lena (maiden name: Green) Cotlow.
 Cotlow served in the US Army during World War I and became a supercargo with the United States Merchant Marine.

+In 1919–1921, he traveled to the harbor of the Far East and the Middle East.
 He studied at New York University.

 Cotlow served in the naval intelligence USA during World II.